Pre-installation

 Set up the database server by completing the steps in this section.

-Note: The SQL sa account must exist with the name sa, and be enabled during installs.
+The SQL sa account must exist with the name sa and be enabled during installation.

 Required software